New York Trust Company: 20th century

 In late 1949, Bierwith left New York Trust to assume the presidency of the National Distillers Products Corporation and was succeeded by Charles J. Stewart, who had been with New York Trust since 1930.
 Hulbert Aldrich served as director and president of the company from 1950 through 1959.

 In 1952, the New York Trust Company management completed a merger deal with the Manufacturers Trust Company involving an exchange of 1 2/3 shares of Manufacturers Trust for each share of New York Trust.
 New York Trust president Charles J. Stewart was to have become president of Manufacturers Trust in the proposed merger, but New York Trust shareholders protested the arrangement as "not sufficiently rewarding and the agreement was dissolved."
 After the deal ended, Stewart resigned and shortly afterward and became a general partner of the investment bank Lazard Frères & Company.
 In 1959, however, Stewart left Lazard Frères to become president of Manufacturers Trust Company, as had been proposed in 1952.

 By 1958, the banks largest shareholder was a holding company representing the Henry Phipps estate.

-Merger with Chemical Corn Exchange Bank, 1959

-In 1959, the New York Trust Company, which was largely a "wholesale" institution, merged with the Chemical Corn Exchange Bank, largely a "retail" institution, creating the Chemical Bank New York Trust Company, the third largest bank in New York City and the fourth largest in the nation.
+In 1959, the New York Trust Company, which was largely a wholesale institution, merged with the Chemical Corn Exchange Bank, largely a "retail" institution, creating the Chemical Bank New York Trust Company, the third largest bank in New York City and the fourth largest in the nation.
 Before the merger, New York Trust, with seven offices, was the ninth largest in New York and Chemical Corn, with ninety-four offices, was the fourth largest.
 Chemical Corn's chairman and president, Harold H. Helm, remained in those roles post merger, while New York Trust's chairman, Adrian M. Massie, became chairman of the trust committee and general supervisor of the combined trust departments.
-New York Trust's president, Hulbert S. Aldrich, became vice-chairman of the board along with Gilbert H. Perkins, who held the post at Chemical Corn.
+New York Trust's president, Hulbert S. Aldrich, became vice chairman of the board along with Gilbert H. Perkins, who held the post at Chemical Corn.